P-p-H-d/mlib/README.md

 * [m-string.h](#m-string): header for creating dynamic variable-length string,
 * [m-algo.h](#m-algo): header for providing various generic algorithms to the previous containers.
 * [m-mempool.h](#m-mempool): header for creating specialized & fast memory allocator.
+* [m-worker.h](#m-worker): header for providing an easy pool of workers to handle work orders, used for parallelised tasks.
+* [m-core.h](#m-core): header for meta-programming with the C preprocessor.

+Finaly headers for compatibility with non C11 compilers:

 * [m-atomic.h](#m-atomic): header for ensuring compatibility between C's stdatomic.h and C++'s atomic header.
 Provide also an implementation over mutex if none is available.
-* [m-mutex.h](#m-mutex): header for providing a very thin layer across multiple implementation of mutex/threads.
+* [m-mutex.h](#m-mutex): header for providing a very thin layer across multiple implementation of mutex/threads (C11/PTHREAD/WIN32).
-* [m-worker.h](#m-worker): header for providing an easy pool of workers to handle work orders, used for parallelised tasks.
-* [m-core.h](#m-core): header for meta-programming with the C preprocessor.

 Each containers define their iterators.